 Our Musical Guests

-For post-race entertainment we welcomed John Lawrence and the Leathermen bluegrass band.
+For post-race entertainment we welcomed back The Leathermen bluegrass band.

-John and the group are long time guests of both the Leatherman’s Loop and Run The Farm and provide foot-stomping music that makes the event even more special.
+John and the group have been long time guests of both the Leatherman’s Loop and Run The Farm.
+They always draw an appreciative crowd.

 Trail Mix Update

-The 2016 Trail Mix Trail Series over 160 runners eligible to compete in the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) and the Sarah Bishop Bushwhack (Sept).
-Trail Mix Results to date can be found here (will be updated shortly with Run The Farm results once final results are certified).
-One thing we can tell you for sure about the Trail Mix: If Nick Roosa wins Raven Rocks Run, he will have swept the final races of the series.
-Could be a record finish — but anything can happen!
+The 2017 Trail Mix Trail Series has over 200 runners who are eligible to complete the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) and the Sarah Bishop Bushwhack (Sept).
+Trail Mix Results to date can be found here.
+These will be updated shortly with Run The Farm results once final results are certified.
+One thing we can tell you for sure about the Trail Mix: If Luis Francisco wins Raven Rocks Run, he will guarantee his spot on the Trail Mix Series Trophy.
+The same holds true for Kirby Mosenthal – a win at Raven Rocks guarantees the Trail Mix Trophy spot.

-When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2016 were 1.)
+When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2017 were 1.)
 Dutch Desserts, 2.)
-Meredith’s Breads, 3.)
-Pickle Licious, 4.), Hummingbird Ranch, and 5.)
-Do Re Me Farms.
+Bear Mountain Coffee Roasters, 3.)
+Meredith’s Bread, 4.), Pickle Licious, and 5.)
+Healthway Farms.
 The vendors loved having the runners there — and loved the energy on Sunday!

 We have many many volunteers who make this race a reality.
 Without them the race simply doesn’t happen.
 We invite you to check the volunteers page and if you know any of them say thanks ;)